Radian Group (RDN)

 Why There Are Better Opportunities Than Radian Group

-Radian Group is trading at $34.73 per share, or 1x forward P/B. Radian Group’s valuation may seem like a bargain, especially when stacked up against other insurance companies.
-We remind you that you often get what you pay for, though.
+Radian Group is trading at $32.74 per share, or 0.9x forward P/B. Yes, this valuation multiple is lower than that of other insurance peers, but we’ll remind you that you often get what you pay for.

-Mortgage insurance provider Radian Group (NYSE:RDN) missed Wall Street’s revenue expectations in Q3 CY2025, with sales falling 9.2% year on year to $303.2 million.
-Its non-GAAP profit of $1.15 per share was 14.1% above analysts’ consensus estimates.
+Mortgage insurance provider Radian Group (NYSE:RDN) missed Wall Street’s revenue expectations in Q4 CY2025, with sales falling 9.9% year on year to $300.5 million.
+Its non-GAAP profit of $1.16 per share was 6.8% above analysts’ consensus estimates.

 Founded during the housing boom of 1977 and weathering multiple real estate cycles since, Radian Group (NYSE:RDN) provides mortgage insurance and real estate services, helping lenders manage risk and homebuyers achieve affordable homeownership.